Unit of Measure Conversions

 light year ly Distance travelled by light through a vacuum in one Julian year (365¼ days)

-parsec pc Originally defined as the distance at which 1 AU subtends an angle of 1 arcsecond
+parsec pc Distance at which 1 AU subtends an angle of 1 arcsecond

 1.3 parsecs Distance to Proxima Centauri, the nearest star beyond the solar system - a red dwarf